 - a) Aquatic staff shall be placed on an Aquatic Seniority List after an employee has worked 500 hours.
-There shall be separate seniority lists maintained for the positions of lifeguards, cashiers, and waterslide attendants for the purpose of scheduling and other rights conveyed in this agreement. - b) Seniority based on worksite only (Trail Aquatic & Leisure Centre).
+There shall be separate seniority lists maintained for the positions of Lifeguards, Cashiers, and Waterslide Attendants for the purpose of scheduling and other rights conveyed in this Agreement. - b) Seniority based on worksite only (Trail Aquatic & Leisure Centre).
 Seniority is not available in other areas of the Municipal operation. - c) Seniority will be lost when aquatic staff are not available for a regularly scheduled shift, and at minimum work once per week or the equivalent during the shift schedule because of other employment.
-Where minimum time as stipulated is not worked, the employee will be removed from the seniority list at the end of the shift schedule. - d) During the annual aquatic shutdown, work will be offered to lifeguards and slide attendants in order of seniority.
+Where minimum time as stipulated is not worked, the employee will be removed from the seniority list at the end of the shift schedule. - d) During the annual aquatic shutdown, work will be offered to Lifeguards and Waterslide Attendants in order of seniority.
 Assignment of shifts will be based on the employee accepting the full shift as offered.

-18.1.12 Staff Attire - Lifeguards and Waterslide Attendant
+23.8 Staff Attire - Lifeguard and Waterslide Attendant

-- a) The City agrees to provide, at its cost: - (i) one jersey annually and to replace damaged or worn-out jerseys as required; - (ii) jerseys to be worn only in the execution of duties performed for the City of Trail.
+The City agrees to provide, at its cost:

-- (iii) a maximum of three (3) bathing suits of suitable quality will be provided for by the City in a calendar year to instructors, based on needs as determined by the City. - (iv) one (1) pair of suitable footwear provided (for pool deck usage) per year, to a maximum of forty-five dollars (\$45.00) per year upon submission of receipts. - (v) A yearly allowance of up to thirty-five dollars (\$35.00) for a shirt and a pair of suitable shorts, upon submission of receipts.
+- (i) one (1) jersey annually and to replace damaged or worn-out jerseys as required; - (ii) jerseys to be worn only in the execution of duties performed for the City of Trail; - (iii) maximum of three (3) bathing suits of suitable quality will be provided for by the City in a calendar year to instructors, based on needs as determined by the City; - (iv) one (1) pair of suitable footwear provided (for pool deck usage) per year, to a maximum of seventy-five dollars (\$75.00) per year upon submission of receipts; and - (v) a yearly allowance of up to fifty (\$50.00) dollars for a shirt and a pair of suitable shorts, upon submission of receipts.

-18.1.13 Shift Changes - Lifeguards, Cashier/Receptionist and Waterslide Attendant
+23.9 Shift Changes - Lifeguard, Cashier/Receptionist, Waterslide Attendant a) Once a shift schedule has been set, changes will only be made for reasons of sickness, accident or authorized leave of absence.

-- a) Once a shift schedule has been set, changes will only be made for reasons of sickness, accident or authorized leave of absence. - b) Where reasonable and possible, the Centre Supervisor may amend the shift schedule. - c) Shift schedules will be prepared for commencement of such shifts, and - (i) instructional shifts will be prepared 48 hours in advance of commencement of such shifts, and - (ii) lifeguard shifts will be prepared one month in advance of commencement of such shifts. - d) Seniority process applied to shift changes. - e) For the purpose of extra shifts, they will be distributed on an equitable basis where reasonably possible amongst employees who have indicated they wish to be called.
+- b) Where reasonable and possible, the Centre Supervisor may amend the shift schedule. - c) Shift schedules will be prepared for commencement of such shifts; and - (i) instructional shifts will be prepared 48 hours in advance of commencement of such shifts; and - (ii) lifeguard shifts will be prepared one month in advance of commencement of such shifts. - d) Seniority process applied to shift changes. - e) For the purpose of extra shifts, they will be distributed on an equitable basis where reasonably possible amongst employees who have indicated they wish to be called.
 Where an employee has refused a shift three consecutive times, they will no longer have to be called for the duration of the shift schedule. - f) Where an employee misses a shift that is scheduled, without proper authorization or just cause, they may be open to investigation that may lead to discipline.

-18.1.14 Relieving in Other Positions
+23.10 Relieving in Other Positions